pranav-byte12/Highlight-Study-Agent/README.md

 # Highlight - AI Study Agent

-An AI-powered study assistant built with Google ADK 2.0 that helps students learn effectively by turning their notes into interactive quizzes.
+## Problem
+Study tools such as flashcards only allow simple memorization and do not adapt based on student performance.
+They neither give an explanation of why an answer is wrong nor identify the weak areas for students.
+It forces students to spend equal amount of time on both things that they have mastered and those that they haven't.

-## What it does
+## Solution

-1. **Accepts study notes** - paste any notes directly into the chat
-2. **Summarizes key topics** - extracts the most important concepts
+Highlight is an Ai study agent which gives personalized feedback to students based on their performance.
+The users pastes their notes and the agent does the following:

+1. Generates the key topics covered in the note
-3. **Generates 5 practice questions** - based on your actual notes
+2. Creates 5 practice questions based on the note
-4. **Interactive quiz** - asks one question at a time
+3. Quizzes the user on one question at a time
-5. **Tracks your score** - tells you if you're right or wrong with explanations
-6. **Recommends review topics** - tells you what to study more based on your performance

-## Security Features

-- **Prompt injection detection** - blocks attempts to manipulate the agent
-- **Input validation** - ensures the input is genuine study notes
+4. Gives an explanation for the correct and incorrect answers
+5. Monitors the performance during the whole session
+6. Finally, highlights the weak areas of the user and suggests them to review them.

-## Tech Stack
+## Architecture

-- Google ADK 2.0
+Developed using Google ADK 2.0 and help from an agent powered by Gemini 3.1 FlashLite

-- Gemini 3.1 Flash Lite
-- Google Antigravity IDE
-- Python 3.12
+**Security Feature:** The `validate_notes` tool checks for prompt injection patterns such as ignore previous instructions, bypass, and jailbreak before the agent processes the input, protecting against manipulation of the agent's behavior.

-## How to run locally
+## How to setup

 1. Clone this repo
 2. Create a `.env` file with your Gemini API key: GEMINI_API_KEY=your_key_here
 3. Install dependencies: uv sync
 4. Run the playground: uv run adk web . --host 127.0.0.1 --port 8080
 5. Open http://127.0.0.1:8080/dev-ui/ and select app
-6. Paste your study notes
+6. Paste your text